cunqixiao/CXPopover/README.md

 ## Summary

 CXPopover is a simple popover control written in Swift.
 It is lightweight and easy to use.
-It is highly customizable and supports animations.
+It is highly customizable and supports animations. the popover is the foundation of presenting anything you want in a popover style. it is easy to intergate your own content with the popover.

 ## Features